igrishaev/deed/readme.md

 ;; EOF
 ~~~

-The low-level might be useful when you need precise control on what you're
+The low-level might be useful when you need precise control on encoding and
-encoding and decoding.
+decoding.

 ### API Options

 Most of the functions accept an optional map of parameters.
 Here is a list of
-ones available at the moment:
+options supported at the moment:

 | Name                     | Default           | Meaning                                                                                                                   |
 |--------------------------|-------------------|---------------------------------------------------------------------------------------------------------------------------|